hodehoujolive/behatium/README.md

 * $arg3 : value

 ```
-Then I filled the placeholder "username" and class "field_class" field with "hikari"
+Then I fill the input of placeholder "hikario" and class "hikariclass" with the value "hikari
 ```

-## I filled the aria-describedby :arg1 and class :arg2 field with :arg3
+## I fill the input of aria-describedby :arg1 and class :arg2 with the value :arg3

 Remplir le champ grace à son aria-describedby et sa class